-Join Richard Harrington for an in-depth discussion in this video Understanding metering modes and switching between them, part of Up and Running with the Canon Rebel SL1 (100D and Kiss X7).
+Join Richard Harrington for an in-depth discussion in this video Understanding metering modes and switching between them, part of Learning the Canon Rebel SL1 (100D and Kiss X7).

 - In order to get a good exposure,…you need to ensure accurate metering.…Most of the time, your camera will get it right.…But you can switch metering modes to help it out…in tricky lighting situations.…The most common method is Evaluative metering,…which produces natural results in most situations.…The camera decides the correct exposure automatically…to match the scene.…If the background is really bright,…consider Partial metering.…The camera favors a zone in the center of the screen,…that's about eight percent of the view finder area.…